Peaceful meeting ends chaotic as Cayuga Nation unrest remains clear

 Pointing to the Iroquois flag that hung to his right, George explained that he carried the purple and white colors inside his cargo pocket throughout both tours.

-To this today, George has kept his Iroquois flag inside a lockbox at his house, still coated in Afghanistan dust on it.
+To this today, George has kept his Iroquois flag inside a lockbox at his house, still coated with dust from Afghanistan on it.

-Charles Bowman, a Fayette resident who was detained by Cayuga Nation Police amid the violent brawl on February 29th also shared some brief comments during the meeting, focusing on the future and looking beyond the past.
+Charles Bowman, a Fayette resident who was detained by Cayuga Nation Police officers amid the violent brawl on February 29, also shared some brief comments during the meeting, focusing on the future and looking beyond the past.

 “And now what’s going to happen next is they’re going to go house to house.
 They’re going to tear it down and they’re going to kick these people out of their houses at gunpoint.
 It’s the same thing that happened in Oneida in the 90s.
 It’s nothing different.
 This is exactly where Clint is getting his model from,” Bowman said.